ABOUT THIS CONFERENCE

 - Consider in detail how to answer the question set to get the highest marks.

-- Moving up the levels – in groups, students compare answers to decide which is the best and why
+- STUDENT ACTIVITY: Moving up the levels from Grade 4 to 5 and 8 to 9 – in groups, students compare answers to decide which is the best and why

 - Interactive session: common exam errors and pitfalls to avoid